betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsSwConfiguration.md

 <!--body start--->

 Installing scientific libraries or applications from source requires a system for setting up (configuring) the package to compile and link the code according to the user's specific platform and needs.
-This [article](/blog_posts/understanding-software-configuration) introduces common approaches for configuring scientific software.
+This article *[Understanding Software Configuration](/blog_posts/understanding-software-configuration)* introduces common approaches for configuring scientific software.

 <!--body end--->